Would your opinion be that Italy is one of the most romantic destinations in the world?

 After having your photo next to Juliet's statue and perusing the inside of the house-turned-art-gallery, stick a love note to your special someone on the walls for all to see.

-From decadent risotto to perfectly cooked pastas, every bit of the Italian cuisine screams indulgence.
+From decadent risotto to perfectly cooked pasta, every bit of the Italian cuisine screams indulgence.

 For those visitors looking to keep their shapely figures, sharing wood-fire pizzas and cups of gelato also brings a bit of romance to the table.